 Check out the post for more information on the project and how to submit your name, if interested in being a developer.

 I have found that when caring for a family at the time of death and in preparation for a final service it can be quite helpful to provide clear guidance throughout the process.
 The service of death and resurrection as outlined in the United Methodist Book of Worship is an excellent guide for the service.
-To maximize the time that I am able to spend caring for the family, I have created a Microsoft Word document for a Service of Death and Resurrection from the United Methodist Book of Worship.
+To maximize the time that I am able to spend caring for the family, I have created a template document for a Service of Death and Resurrection from the United Methodist Book of Worship.
 I have added a few adaptations.
-You can download the Microsoft Word document here -
+You can download it in a variety of versions here: